The Pelivan Story

 Pelivan Transit currently is funded annually with Federal Transit Administration grants and other federal agencies, Oklahoma State Revolving Fund Grants, and local grants from area cities as well as stakeholders that include area agencies and private businesses, and fares from riders.
 We are currently operating a $3 million budget.

-Today…we are operating a six city and surrounding areas demand response curb-to-curb rural transportation program and tribal transit program through area Dispatch Centers in Claremore, Grove, Miami, Owasso, Pryor and Vinita.
+Today…we are operating a six-city and surrounding areas demand response curb-to-curb rural transportation program and tribal transit program through area Dispatch Centers in Claremore, Grove, Miami, Owasso, Pryor, and Vinita.
 These cities are situated in the northeastern Oklahoma counties of Craig, Delaware, Mayes, Nowata, Ottawa, northern Tulsa, and Rogers counties.
-The Pelivan Transit system also includes numerous employment routes interconnecting area cities, a trolley loop in Miami, education routes for TANF recipients, and various medical routes for area medical facilities in the region including Indian Health Services and area hospitals such as St. Francis of Vinita and the Morton Connection in northern Tulsa county.
+The Pelivan Transit system also includes numerous employment routes interconnecting area cities, a trolley loop in Miami, education routes for TANF recipients, and various medical routes for area medical facilities in the region including Indian Health Services and area hospitals such as Craig General Hospital in Vinita and the Morton Connection in northern Tulsa County.

 The Cherokee Nation joined Pelivan Transit in providing new road-to-work and public routes from Pryor to Claremore to Catoosa and Salina to Tahlequah.